SamridhiK108/internal-transfers-system/README.md

-\- All accounts use the same currency.
+\- All accounts use the same currency

-\- No authentication or authorization is implemented.
+\- No authentication or authorization is implemented

-\- Transaction amounts and balances are stored as strings for precision.
+\- Transaction amounts and balances are stored as strings for precision

-\- Overdrafts are not allowed.
+\- Overdrafts are not allowed

-\- Account IDs must be unique.
+\- Account IDs must be unique